turingschool-examples/webpack-starter-kit/README.md

 _If you are finished with the functionality and testing of your game_, then you can consider deploying your game to the web!
 This way anyone can play it without cloning down your repo.

 [GitHub Pages](https://pages.github.com/) is a great way to deploy your game to the web.
-More information about how to do this on the way...
+Research deploying a Webpack project to GitHub Pages or ask your instructors about it if you get to that point.
+(Don't worry about this until your project is free of bugs and well tested!)